Do I Need to File a “Claim” for Individual Unemployability (TDIU)?

 Now that you or your spouse have completed your active military duty and returned to the civilian world, you may feel like you have merely exchanged one set of stresses for another, including navigating the VA’s application process for any disability benefits to which you might be entitled.
 You might have heard about TDIU – total disability individual unemployability – but can’t figure out how to file a claim.
 Let’s clarify what TDIU is and how you can be considered for it.

-Because TDIU is a theory, not a claim, a veteran need not explicitly request entitlement to TDIU to raise this theory, whereas for a claim a veteran must explicitly request entitlement to benefits.
-If there is evidence, such as a medical record or report, indicating that the veteran cannot work as a result of his or her service-connect disabil(ities), that is sufficient to raise the TDIU issue and the VA is required to consider that issue on the underlying claim(s).
+Because TDIU is a theory, not a claim, a veteran need not explicitly request entitlement to TDIU to raise this theory, whereas, for a claim, a veteran must explicitly request entitlement to benefits.
+If there is evidence, such as a medical record or report, indicating that the veteran cannot work as a result of their service-connect disabil(ities), that is sufficient to raise the TDIU issue, and the VA is required to consider that issue on the underlying claim(s).

 Fill out this questionnaire and submit it to our office for evaluation.
 We will review your request for a consultation and contact you as soon as possible.
 Our consultations are free of charge.